Munitions

 F-15E Strike Eagle, Dual-role strike fighter, Aircraft & UAVsF-15E Strike EagleStrike fighter

-The Air Force fact sheet says the GBU-15 was designed for the F-15E, F-111F, and F-4, and that the Air Force is currently only deploying it from the F-15E Strike Eagle.
+The Air Force fact sheet says the GBU-15 is currently deployed only from the F-15E Strike Eagle.

 Sources: GBU-15 Guided Bomb Unit Fact Sheet